Visual Performance in Glaucoma can be improved

 Original publication:

 C. Gall, S. Schmidt, M.P.
-Schittkowski, A. Antal, G. G. Ambrus, W. Paulus, M. Dannhauer, R. Michalik, A. Mante, M. Bola, A. Lux, S. Kropf, S.A.
+Schittkowski, G. G. Ambrus, W. Paulus, M. Dannhauer, R. Michalik, A. Mante, M. Bola, A. Lux, S. Kropf, S.A.
 Brandt and B.A.
 Sabel (2016) Alternating current stimulation for vision restoration after optic nerve damage: a randomized clinical trial, PLOS ONE.